SHUR1K-N/Project-Pwnag0dchi/README.md

 https://docs.google.com/spreadsheets/d/1os8TRM3Pc9Tpkqzwu548QsDFHNXGuRBiRDYEsF3-w_A

 # Local Handshake Cracking (within the Pwnagotchi itself, without Internet / WPA-sec)
 The `better_quickdic` plugin is responsible for this.
-Just add your small custom wordlists to `/home/pi/wordlists/`, and a dictionary attack will be performed using all the wordlists in this directory as soon as a valid handshake is captured
+Just add your **small** custom wordlists to `/home/pi/wordlists/`, and an offline dictionary attack will be performed using all the wordlists in this directory as soon as a valid handshake is captured
 > NOTE: Disable / Remove the `aircrackonly` & `hashie` / `hashieclean` plugins for this to be most effective.
 I've found in some of my testing that these plugins sometimes get rid of even valid handshakes before `better_quickdic` could start cracking them
 >
 > NOTE: If a handshake is cracked using this plugin, it will NOT show on the Pwnagotchi screen (even with `display-password` enabled).
 You'll have to manually check the `/home/pi/handshakes` directory for any files that end in `.pcap.cracked`.
 If you have tons of handshakes there, you can use `ls /home/pi/handshakes/ | grep crack` to quickly filter out only the ones cracked

+You can use a simple lil' wordlist like the one from this GitHub repo ("Wordlists" directory).
+I created the wordlist based on the most common non-complex passwords I found during my tests.
+This could be different in your region, so it's always better to use multiplr, small, customized wordlists.

 # Bluetooth-Tethering (short & crisp)
 Tutorial: https://www.youtube.com/watch?v=cnmrKCBzDRU